d630/dacti/doc/TUT.md

 ### Handling multiple entries in a desktop file  ###

-Once a application has been indexed, `dacti`(1) always launches it with the settings in the desktop file.
+Once an application has been indexed, `dacti`(1) always launches it with the settings in the desktop file.
 When the desktop entry has more than one section and you try to launch the application, then yet anthoher selection menu appears.
 It is a list of all entries with some information about the settings.
 You can select an entry or abort it with `Escape`.
 By aport, you finally end up in a third selection menu with these entries:

 ```bash
 [1] return